 Graduate students and postdocs have navigated the impacts of the pandemic at a critical time in their careers when publishing matters most for their future career success.
 While recent studies have examined the effect of the pandemic on early-career faculty (Cardel et al. 2020, Myers et al. 2020, Herman et al. 2021), our study is the first to our knowledge that quantitatively examines the impact of the pandemic on trainees (but see Suart et al. (2021) for a qualitative overview).
 The differential writing outputs across trainees may be exacerbated by the ongoing pandemic.
-The majority of trainees reported that the pandemic has affected their writing habits, with most feeling less productive and motivated to write (Fig. 3).
-However, most trainees also reported that they were less or much less productive, as well as less or much less motivated to write during the pandemic.
-Thus, while trainees felt that they had more time for writing during the pandemic, it was not actually conducive to writing productivity or motivation.
-This finding is not surprising;(Suart et al. 2021) mental health was already a concern for trainees (Evans et al. 2018), and the pandemic will likely worsen anxiety and depression (Woolston 2020a, Abbott 2021).
+The majority of trainees reported that the pandemic has affected their writing habits, with most also feeling less productive and motivated to write (Fig. 3).
+Thus, while these trainees felt that they had more time for writing during the pandemic, it was not actually conducive to writing productivity or motivation.
+This finding is not surprising; other studies have explored the connection between negative mental health, feelings of apathy, and lower productivity and motivation (Suart et al. 2021).
+Mental health was already a concern for trainees (Evans et al. 2018), and the pandemic will likely worsen anxiety and depression (Woolston 2020a, Abbott 2021).
 Furthermore, 70% of respondents preferred working in non-home environments that were unavailable during lockdown.
-Many trainees were likely adjusting to working from home while living in smaller, shared spaces with roommates or family.
+Many trainees were likely adjusting to working from home while living in smaller shared spaces with roommates or family.
 Trainees who are parents had the additional challenge of caring for their children; women have been disproportionately affected by increased childcare or other family caretaking responsibilities stemming from the pandemic (Cardel et al. 2020, Myers et al. 2020, Pinho-Gomes et al. 2020).

-There was no effect of years spent in graduate school, but each additional year of postdoctoral work strongly increased the reported effect of pandemic on writing habits (Fig. 4).
+However, the pandemic has not affected all trainees equally.
+While there was no effect of years spent in graduate school, each additional year of postdoctoral work strongly increased the reported effect of pandemic on writing habits (Fig. 4).
 Most postdoctoral positions in environmental biology fields are for 2-3 years at most, so losing 1.5 years of access to networking, lab work, and field sites was devastating, especially when paired with grim job prospects (Kelsky 2020, Levine and Rathmell 2020) and the importance of publishing during postdoctoral work (Fox 2020).
 Despite calls for more support and contract extensions (Ahmed et al. 2020, Park 2020), many universities did not accommodate postdocs.
 Postdocs are deeply concerned that the pandemic has worsened their overall career prospects (Park 2020, Woolston 2020b).

-Interaction of the COVID-19 pandemic with identity

-The pandemic has not affected all trainees equally.
-We found evidence that female-identifying trainees were disproportionately affected.
+We also found evidence that female trainees were disproportionately affected.
 The experience of non-binary and other gender trainees was similar (Supplementary Table S5), but more data are needed to more fully characterize their experience throughout the pandemic.
 Other studies have also reported gender inequalities in research productivity during the pandemic, including women having less time for research (Myers et al. 2020) and being underrepresented in COVID-19-related research and authorship (Andersen et al. 2020, Pinho-Gomes et al. 2020, Bell and Fong 2021).
 Actions such as creating niche funding opportunities to support women and gender minorities and developing flexible working schedules for those with childcare responsibilities have been proposed as strategies for supporting these early-career scientists (Cardel et al. 2020).
-Additionally, creating institutional resources for writing (e.g. courses, workshops, support groups) could help mitigate the effects of unexpected disturbances.
+Additionally, creating institutional resources for writing (e.g., courses, workshops, support groups) could help mitigate the effects of unexpected disturbances.